 - Physical examination, including the areas affected and specific signs and symptoms

-- Patient medical and personal history, including history of allergies/atopy (especially atopic eczema)
+- Patient medical and personal history, including a history of allergies/atopy (especially atopic eczema)

-- Occupational assessment, including the nature of the patient’s work, sources of workplace exposure, safety protocols at the job site, duration of employee’s stay on a particular job
+- Occupational assessment, including the nature of the patient’s work, sources of workplace exposure, safety protocols at the job site, and the duration of employee’s stay on a particular job

 - Skin patch testing

 Management of occupational skin disease may include: